-The best all-around camera we've tested for under $500 is the Canon EOS Rebel T7 / EOS 2000D.
-Part of Canon's entry-level Rebel lineup, the T7 is a great option for beginner photographers thanks to its simple design and intuitive menu system.
-While it doesn't have many bells and whistles, this DSLR is built around a solid APS-C sensor that can capture high-quality images.
+The Canon EOS Rebel T7 / EOS 2000D is the best DSLR camera you can buy brand new for under $500.
+Part of Canon's entry-level Rebel lineup, the T7 is a good option for beginner photographers thanks to its simple design and intuitive menu system.
+While it doesn't have many bells and whistles, this DSLR is built around a solid high-resolution APS-C sensor that can capture high-quality images.

 If you want an affordable camera that you can take anywhere to capture memories and snapshots on the go, the Panasonic LUMIX ZS80 is one of the best point-and-shoot cameras for under $500.
 It's nice and compact, meaning you can toss it in a bag or coat pocket, and the small thumb rest and finger grip make it super easy to use even with one hand.
 It even includes a small viewfinder, which is great for sunny days when it might be harder to see the screen.
-The screen can flip up for waist-level shots or selfies.
+The screen can also flip up for waist-level shots or selfies.

-Best of all is its built-in lens, which has a wide zoom range that's very versatile for a range of different photo styles.
-While you won't get out-of-this-world image quality, especially compared to a larger-sensor DSLR like the Canon EOS Rebel T7 / EOS 2000D, this camera has a 10 fps burst shooting and a surprisingly effective autofocus system, along with solid battery life.
-That makes this just about the best point-and-shoot camera you can get for under $500.
+Best of all is its built-in lens, which has a long zoom range suitable for various photo styles.
+While you won't get out-of-this-world image quality, especially compared to cameras with larger sensors, the ZS80 has 10 fps burst shooting, a surprisingly decent autofocus system, and decent battery life.
+That makes this the best point-and-shoot camera we've tested under $500.